 \[ f'(x) = \lim_{h \to 0} \frac{\ln(x + h) - \ln(x)}{h} \quad ( * ) \]

-Using the logarithmic property, we can rewrite the numerator in \( ( * ) \) as:
+Using the property of logarithms, we can rewrite the numerator in \( ( * ) \) as:

 \[ \ln(x + h) - \ln(x) = \ln\left(\frac{x + h}{x}\right) \]